Try Hubstaff for 14 days

 This one’s a bit tricky if you’re not careful.
 If you choose not to give someone time off for a religious holiday, it can be considered religious discrimination in some cases.
 However, when your employees are asking for the time off, they do need to give ample notice.
-If they don’t, there is a case to reject a religious discrimination claim, but that’s a whole other situation entirely.
+If they don’t, there is a case to reject a religious discrimination claim, but that’s another situation entirely.

-Your best bet is to proactively work with your employees to know every day in the calendar year that they might need
+Your best bet is to proactively work with your employees to know every day in the calendar year that they might need.

 Now, it should be noted that all this information is based on employment in the U.S. If you live in another country, it looks a little different.